 A big plus is that NEO supports popular programming languages, such as Java, F #, C #, Kotlin, Go, and Python.
 NEO uses the NeoVM virtual machine (NEO Virtual Machine) with a throughput of about 1000 transactions per second to execute smart contracts.

 The disadvantage of the NEO blockchain is that it is not very popular among non-Chinese users.

 EOS was launched in mid-2018.
 The platform has a strong team and an excellent technical base.
 A big plus is that the EOS uses WASM, which allows programming in the language of your choice.

 The founders created EOS with a focus on large corporations.
-Given this, EOS claims it does not charge fees for transactions and can process up to 4000 transactions per second.
-If you compare a relatively fast NEO vs EOS, you will see that the former loses to the latter more than four times.
+Given this, EOS claims it does not charge transaction fees and processes up to 4000 transactions per second.
+If you compare a relatively fast NEO vs. EOS, you will see that the former loses to the latter more than four times.

 However, the main downside of the EOS smart contract is the lack of decentralization.
 There are only 21 manufacturers of EOS blocks, which already indicates the vulnerability of the system.